LukasdelasCasas/ComputationalSkills/README.md

 # dh-project
-This the main README file for this project, which is done as an excercise during the course "AR Methodological Workshop - Computational Background Skills for Digital Humanities" at University of Vienna.
+This the main README file for this project, which is done as an excercise during the course "AR Methodological Workshop - Computational Background Skills for Digital Humanities" at University of Vienna including Git, Regular Expressions etc.

 ## Author(s)
 * **Name Surname** - [GitHub Profile](https://github.com/username)